mavis-wang/Facial-Expression-Recognition-Classification/README.md

 ## Methodology
 - Trained with Keras and Tensorflow on Colab with GPU.
 - Split 80/20
-- Traing for 50 epochs, batched.
+- Trained for 50 epochs, batched.
 - Ensembling (Soft Vote)

 ## Tasks